After completing your secondary school education, you will be faced with the dilemma of which pathway to choose when furthering your studies.

 5. Balanced assessment methods

-Not everybody aces examinations and tops every pop quiz.
-In a diploma you are assessed through many different methods.
-Presentations, coursework, assignments and tests all carry weightage in your final grade.
+Not everybody are able to score in their examinations and quizzes.
+In a diploma you are assessed through many different methods such as presentations, coursework, assignments and tests that carry weightage in your final grade.

 This list will help you decide which Diploma course suits you better.

 Now that you have all this information, it’s time to ask an important question:

 Should YOU choose a Diploma?

 Is Degree better than Diploma?

 That depends.
 A Diploma is more in-depth which is also a choice often made by those who wish to change their career.
 Meanwhile, a Degree takes more time than a diploma as they typically range around 3-4 years.
 It also covers various subject areas.